Sign in

 What do prostheses cost?

-Funding for breast prostheses is available under the External Breast Prostheses Reimbursement Program.
+Breast prostheses are covered under the External Breast Prostheses Reimbursement Program.

 Prostheses for children

-The Australian Government offers a range of allowances that relate to parenting and disability.
-These include:
+The Australian Government provides several allowances related to parenting and disability.

 Living with prostheses

-• removing the prosthesis for sleeping, if that is recommended
+• Removing the prosthesis while sleeping if recommended

-• regularly inspecting your limb's stump and keep the skin healthy
+• Inspecting the skin on your limb’s stump and keeping it healthy

-• wearing appropriate protection between the stump and the prosthesis
+• Wearing proper protective gear between the stump and prosthesis

-• wearing the appropriate shoes for a leg prosthesis
+• Choosing appropriate footwear for a leg prosthesis

 Resources and support